 Method 1: Basic Troubleshooting Methods

-To fix the Boot device problem, you can try implementing the basic troubleshooting methods to resolve the issue.
+To fix the Boot device problem, you can try implementing these basic troubleshooting methods to resolve the same.

-The simplistic approach to fixing the issue is to check if there are any hardware issues on the Windows PC.
-You have to check if the Hard Disk Drive is connected properly to the PC.
+You need to check if the Hard Disk Drive is connected properly to the PC.
 You can either:

 - Remove the battery from the slot and place it back on the slot, if the battery can be removed.